wired4code/MVP/README.md

 ## Solution ##
   > Describe how your product elegantly solves the problem.

-  -- at the input of a zip code, the product quickly displays the weather forecast for that area.
+  -- at the input of a zip code, the product quickly displays the current temperature, humidity level and a brief weather description for that area.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

-  -- "It's never been easier to know the weather anywhere in the U.S."
+  -- "It's never been easier to know the current weather anywhere in the U.S."

 ## How to Get Started ##
   > Describe how easy it is to get started.